 New customers, new requirements

 However, millennials are providing a way forward for UBI.
-PropertyCasualty 360 recently reported on data from Neilsen that ‘upscale’ millennials – approximately 24 million consumers, or 1/3rd of the US cohort – are 79 percent more likely to participate in user-based insurance programs.
+PropertyCasualty360 recently reported on data from Neilsen that ‘upscale’ millennials – approximately 24 million consumers, or one-third of the US cohort – are 79 percent more likely to participate in usage-based insurance programs.

 But millennials need more than promises of lower premiums.
 This cohort wants to be engaged on a personal basis.
 The authors suggest that: